-- Press the d control on the remote entry transmitter. - Lock the doors with the key in the key cylinder. - Open a door and press the power door lock control to lock all the doors, and then close the door.
+- ullet Press the ullet control on the remote entry transmitter. - Open a door and press the power door lock control to lock all the doors, and then close the door.

 Disarming the system

 You can disarm the system by any of the following actions: